View Gary HAWKE's Notice on nzherald.co.nz and share memories

 |

 HAWKE, Gary Jack.
-Passed peacefully at home in Paihia on Thursday 10th September 2020, surrounded by his loved ones.
+Passed away peacefully at home in Paihia on Thursday 10th September 2020 surrounded by his loved ones.
 Loved husband of Diane, proud dad of Rachael, Melanie, Jack and Samantha.
-Father of and friend of Ashley, Caitlin and Ethan.
-Poppa of Dallas, Alex, Elle, Stella, Nibbles and Jelly Bean.
+Father-in-law of Ashley, Caitlyn and Ethan.
+Poppa of Dallas, Alex, Ellie, Stella, Nibbles and Jelly Bean.
 Son of the late Jack and Koa Hawke.
-Service details to be advised.
-In lieu of flowers a donation in memory of Gary to Hospice Mid-Northland - https:/ /donorbox.org/donate-692 would be appreciated.
+Gary's funeral will be held at St Paul's Paihia on Thursday 17th September at 1:30pm.
+All communications to PO Box 6, Paihia 0200.
+In lieu of flowers a donation in memory of Gary to Hospice Mid-Northland would be appreciated.